billbuchanan/appliedcrypto/unit04_public_key/lab/README.md

 ## A	RSA Encryption
 ### A.1

-The following defines a public key that is used with PGP email encryption:
+With public key encryption, we can use the public key to either encrypt data, or it can be used to prove a digital signature.
+The following is a public key generated with the GPG program:
 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----
 Version: GnuPG v2